-If your appointment cancellation policy is such that customers/patients will be charged $50 for cancelling, you are essentially giving them permission to cancel.
+If your appointment cancellation policy is such that customers/patients will be charged $50 for canceling, you are essentially giving them permission to cancel.

-These kind of fees, while perhaps designed as a disincentive, often signal psychologically that it’s okay to cancel your appointment — as long as you pay.
+While designed as a disincentive, these kinds of fees often signal psychologically that it’s okay to cancel your appointment—as long as you pay.

 This is often the wrong message to send.

 While that small recoupment of cash may help pad the books, it doesn’t cover the full cost of missed revenue and scheduling issues.

 There may be certain cases where a cancellation fee acts as a good deterrent, but be cognizant of what other messages this may send.
 It may be sabotaging your efforts to minimize no-shows altogether.

 On the flip side of punishment for no-shows, many businesses offer small incentives or rewards for customers/patients who regularly attend their scheduled appointments.
 This is a classic case of stick versus carrot.
 Would you rather provide incentives for good behavior or provide punishment for undesired behavior?

 In this case, these are professional relationships with clients or patients who may have a huge potential lifetime value to your business.
 It may be best to provide some leniency in terms of punishment and instead use rewards as your primary mechanism for dealing with this kind of issue.

 These are largely used as a token gesture of appreciation and don’t provide much monetary value.
 It may be something as small as a 10-percent-off coupon for the lunch spot around the corner.

 The key to this being an effective part of your policy is that it rewards good behavior, which provides incentive — even if it seems trivial.